Why a Real Estate Agent Should Hire a Coach

 How do I know I am ready to hire a real estate coach

 You are ready when you can share real numbers and a clear weekly calendar.
-If you have at least a small history of closed deals, a database, and a sense of your typical week, a coach can help you raise those results.
-If you refuse to track anything, you will struggle to get value from any coaching plan.
+If you have a transaction history, a database, active lead sources, and a willingness to track behavior, a coach can help you improve the business instead of guessing at it.

 Does a coach replace my broker or mentor

-No. Your broker focuses on compliance and brokerage goals.
-A mentor usually shares stories and tips.
-A coach focuses on your specific income, schedule, and pipeline.
-Think of the coach as a partner who measures your work and holds you to agreements you make with yourself.
+No. Your broker focuses on compliance and brokerage standards.
+A mentor usually shares experience and advice.
+A coach focuses on your income, schedule, pipeline, scorecard, and follow-through.

 How much should a real estate agent budget for coaching

 Many agents start with group coaching in the five hundred to one thousand dollar range each month.
-One to one coaching often starts around fifteen hundred and climbs based on access level.
-A simple rule is to invest a small share of your current GCI and raise the budget once you see clear improvement in conversion and profit per hour.
+One-to-one coaching often starts around fifteen hundred and climbs based on access level.
+The better rule is to match the spend to your current GCI, implementation capacity, and measurable upside.

 How long before I see clear financial results from coaching